aritraghosh/aritraghosh.github.io/_posts/2016-02-05-some-tips-for-weight-loss.md

 + Do not eat anything other than at meal times.
 + Take to eating  fruit instead of fruit juices.
 + Maintain a record of weight to have an idea of progress.
 Do not get swayed or bogged down by this but maintaining a record helps.
 Set achievable goals and ensure that you are able to fulfil them.
-+ Avoid eating heavy meal at night.
++ Avoid eating a  heavy meal at night.

 Last but not the least, dont get too obsessed if you are not able to reduce weight fast.
 It takes time.
 I will keep adding more as and when I find something useful and helpful.